-In practice, however, many discussion forums fail to prosper, with few (if any) posts being made to them.
-In other cases, discussion groups are hailed as great successes.
+In practice, however, many collaboration and social tools fail to prosper, with few (if any) posts being made to them.
+In other cases, they are hailed as great successes.

-This article explores the differences between these experiences, and introduces two critical success factors for intranet discussion forums: a clear purpose, and a common community.
+This article explores the differences between these experiences, and introduces two critical success factors for collaboration: a clear purpose, and a common sense of community.

-The underlying purpose behind implementing these tools is often to increase the ‘interactivity’ of the intranet, and to support ‘knowledge sharing’ goals.
+The underlying purpose behind implementing these tools is often to increase interactivity to support knowledge sharing.

 Why do some online forums prosper, while others fail?

-It is extremely interesting to talk to a group of intranet managers about their experiences with intranet discussion forums.
+It is extremely interesting to talk to a group of intranet managers about their experiences with collaboration and social tools.

 Half of the group will say:

 These were a complete waste of time!
-Staff asked for them, so we implemented a number of bulletin boards, but no-one used them.
+Staff asked for them, so we implemented a new platform, but no-one used it.
 We’re definitely not doing that again!

 The other half of the group will say:

 These have been a huge success.
-There are many posts to the discussion groups every week, and they’ve taken away a lot of ‘all staff’ emails that were causing a lot of frustration.
+There are many posts to the collaboration spaces every week, and they’ve taken away a lot of ‘all staff’ emails that were causing a lot of frustration.

-In general, the success of online discussion forums has been very ‘hit and miss’.
-Without a clear sense of when and why they work, some intranet teams have found them to be successful, while others deem them to be entirely useless.
+In general, the success of collaboration and social tools has been very ‘hit and miss’.
+Without a clear sense of when and why they work, some organisatinos have found them to be successful, while others deem them to be entirely useless.

 The obvious next step is therefore to compare exactly what each of these groups has done, to identify the underlying patterns.